signalfx/gdi-specification/specification/configuration.md

 | `SPLUNK_DEBUG`                         | false                                                                      | If set to true, additional debug information will be logged   |
 | `SPLUNK_TRACE_RESPONSE_HEADER_ENABLED` | true                                                                       | Whether Server-Timing header is added to HTTP responses       |

-OpenTelemetry-based wrappers MUST honour all configuration properties as defined by the OTel spec.
+OpenTelemetry-based wrappers MUST honour all configuration properties as defined by the OpenTelemetry specification.
 Following properties MUST have default values set, as specified:
 - `OTEL_TRACES_EXPORTER` - defaults to `otlp`
 - `OTEL_EXPORTER_OTLP_TRACES_PROTOCOL` - defaults to `http/protobuf`